 Sulcorebutia rauschii f. violacidermis

-Rebutia rauschii is a small that forms clumps of many violet-green to bright mauve heads with characteristic very short, black spines.
-The stems are up to 1.6 inches (4 cm) tall, up to 2 inches (5 cm) in diameter, and covered by flat tubercles.
+Rebutia rauschii is a small cactus that forms clumps of many violet-green to bright mauve stems with characteristic very short, black spines.
+The stems are covered by flat tubercles, up to 1.6 inches (4 cm) tall and up to 2 inches (5 cm) in diameter.
 In older plants, tubercles are arranged in up to 16 spiral lines merging in the apex.
-The areoles are long, narrow, with short white felt.
-The spines are completely flattened against the tubercles.
-Flowers are deep magenta, funnel-shaped, up to 2 inches (5 cm) long, and about the same in diameter.
+Areoles are long, narrow, with short white felt.
+Spines are completely flattened against the tubercles.
+Flowers are deep magenta, funnel-shaped, up to 2 inches (5 cm) long, and about the same diameter.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).